Philippines Generic Drug Registration Process

-Key factors for the pharmaceuticals market growth
+Top key factors for the generic drug market growth in the Philippines

 - Increasing pharmaceutical imports and expected to reach $1.4 bn in the future.